Best Home Insurance in South Dakota for 2026

 Pros

-• Claims-Free Savings: Homeowners who go without filing claims can see noticeable discounts over time.
+- Claims-Free Savings: Homeowners who avoid filing claims can see noticeable discounts over time.

 Cons

-• Higher Starting Rates: Base premiums may come in above some competitors.
+- Higher Starting Rates: Base premiums may be higher than some competitors’.
 We take a closer look at that pricing structure in the Farmers insurance review.

-• Extras Add Up Fast: Adding optional coverage can push the total cost up quicker than expected.
+- Extras Add Up Fast: Adding optional coverage can quickly push the total cost above expectations.

 #8 – State Farm: Best for Agent Network